 We help you feel confident in your own skin

-Our Roaccutane Service offers a full medical consultation for the treatment of severe acne which has not responded to other conventional treatments, including antibiotics.
-Your suitability for this prescription only treatment, alongside other adjunctive or alternative acne treatments will be discussed during a consultation with our expert team and may result in the provision of Roaccutane to treat your acne.
+At our clinic, we offer a full medical initial consultation for the treatment of severe and chronic forms of acne which has not responded to other conventional treatments, including antibiotics.
+During this initial consultation, we will focus on your suitability for this prescription only treatment, alongside other adjunctive or alternative acne treatments, which may result in the provision of Roaccutane to treat your acne.

 Roaccutane (known medically as Isotretinoin) is a retinoid used to treat chronic forms of adult acne and in young people over the age of 12.
-It is a prescription only medicine.
+It is a prescription only medicine known for its ability to treat severe acne when other acne treatments have not worked, and it works by changing how our skin produces oil.

-Blemish Clinic owner and dermatology specialist consultant nurse, Jan Birch and acne management specialist have an interest in all aspects of acne management and are a specialist acne treatment centre.
-The team has extensive experience helping patients with chronic, hormonal, and cystic acne and because of this, patients are offered highly bespoke treatment regimens, which may include the use of Roaccutane following a thorough medical consultation.
+Blemish Clinic owner and dermatology specialist consultant nurse, Jan Birch and her expert team are highly experienced in treating broad range of skin conditions including all aspects of acne management and are a specialist acne treatment centre.
+The team has extensive experience helping patients with chronic, hormonal, and cystic acne above 12 years of age who have not responded well to other therapies.
+As a consequence, patients are offered highly bespoke treatment regimens, which may include the use of oral isotretinoin following a thorough medical consultation.
+For more information, visit the Roaccutane patient guide.

 *Data gathered via our post-treatment survey